TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 In the above example, we created a parent div with `data-turbo="false"`, which disables Turbo Drive on all elements inside of it.
 However, we also added `data: { turbo: "true" }` to the second `link_to`.
 This will turn Turbo Drive back on for that particular element.

 This showcases that you can disable and re-enable Turbo Drive in regions of your website and select specific elements to enable or disable it on.
-Remember that when using ERB tags (like `link_to`) we use the syntax style of `data: { foo: "bar" }` rather than the HTML style of `data-foo="bar"`
+Remember that when using ERB tags (like `link_to`) we use the syntax style of `data: { foo: "bar" }` rather than the HTML style of `data-foo="bar"`.

 ### Forms